 - Pairings

-- In this presentation, Greg shows pairings of his photos of completely different subjects but with similarities in style, composition and color choices with respect to how he composed and processed my images.
-The collection contains some of Greg’s favorite images and represents his diverse photographic interests.
+- In this presentation, I show two of my photos side-by-side which are of completely different subjects but with similarities in style, composition, and color choices with respect to how I composed and processed my images.
+The collection contains some of my favorite images and represents my diverse photographic interests.

-- While compiling this collection for a book, some of these pairings quickly presented themselves, while others were more subtle, allowing Greg the enjoyment of searching his archives to find matches.
-Sometimes, multiple matching photos were discovered, allowing him to selected the best or most interesting match.
+- While compiling this collection for a book, some of these pairings quickly presented themselves, while others were more subtle, allowing me the enjoyment of searching my archives to find matches.
+Sometimes, multiple matching photos were discovered, allowing me to create multiple pairings.

-- Greg hopes this presentation inspires you to investigate your own portfolio, to discover common threads in your style and find a unique way to share a collection of your photos.
+- I hope this presentation inspires you to investigate your own portfolio, to discover common threads in your style and find a unique way to share a collection of your photos.

 - Elements of Design in Black & White Photography

 - In the absence of color, black & white photographs rely on use of elements of design to form a pleasing composition and to establish the photographer’s point of view.
-While many monochrome images are defined by the quality and intensity of light, Greg will discuss how line, form, pattern, texture, depth, and visual weight give additional structure and strength to black & white photographs
+While many monochrome images are defined by the quality and intensity of light, I will discuss how line, form, pattern, texture, depth, and visual weight give additional structure and strength to black & white photographs.

-- Adjusting your compositions to maximize the impact of these elements will improve your photographs and enable you to express your vision more deliberately
+- During presentation, I will show you how adjusting your compositions to maximize the impact of these elements will improve your photographs and enable you to express your vision more deliberately.

 - How to See in Black & White:

-- In today’s digital world, where a camera is as close as your phone, it is easy to capture vivid color images of all life’s events.
-However, pick up any magazine or book, or walk through any gallery and you will still see many black and white images.
-Why are B&W images still relevant in our color world?
+- In today’s digital world, where a camera is as close as your smart phone, it is easy to capture vivid color images of all life’s events.
+However, pick up any magazine or book, or walk through any gallery and you will still see many black & white images.
+Why are these images still relevant in our color world?

 - This is my most requested presentation